sendsmaily/smaily-woocommerce-plugin/readme.txt

 = Contribute =

-All development for WooCommerce Smaily Plugin is [handled via GitHub](https://github.com/sendsmaily/smaily-woocommerce-plugin).
+All development for Smaily for WooCommerce is [handled via GitHub](https://github.com/sendsmaily/smaily-woocommerce-plugin).
 Opening new issues and submitting pull requests are welcome.

 == Installation ==